YAFNET/YAFNET-DNN/README.md

 ﻿[![YAF logo](http://yetanotherforum.net/forum/Content/images/YAFLogo.svg)](http://www.yetanotherforum.net)

 *YetAnotherForum.NET* _(YAF.NET)_ is an Open Source Discussion Forum for sites running ASP.NET.
 100% written in C#.
-YAF.NET runs on any web server that supports ASP.NET v4.0 and SQL Server 2005 or above.
+YAF.NET runs on any web server that supports ASP.NET v4.72 (or above) and SQL Server 2012 or above.

 *YAF.NET* is a feature rich communication platform combining an International Open Source community and the Microsoft's technologies.